National Each Person Is A Person Of Worth Day: Celebrating Self-Worth

 Movie night

-Host a movie night with films that celebrate diversity, inclusion, and different communities across the world.
-You can pick out fun movie snacks with loved ones, get a warm blanket and a candle, and make a night out of it.
+Consider hosting a movie night with films that celebrate diversity, inclusion, and different communities around the world.
+You can pick out fun movie snacks with loved ones and make a night out of it.

 Embrace your creative side by making artwork that represents the uniqueness of individuals.
 You can organize an art exhibition or create pieces to share online.